Optalysys-Ltd/optalysys-testnet-voting/README.md

 This will deploy the test on the hardhat localhost and run through the contract methods

-## Using Optalysys testnet config instead of Zama's config
+## Deploying your own contracts by using Optalysys testnet config instead of Zama's config
+This assumes you have knowledge of JavaScript and smart contracts.
+Follow [Zama's Quick Start tutorial](https://docs.zama.ai/protocol/solidity-guides/getting-started/quick-start-tutorial)

+The file [./tasks/contract.ts](./tasks/contract.ts) contains a deployment script.
+You can adapt this to deploy your own contract.

+Zama has some example contracts [here](https://docs.zama.ai/protocol/examples).

 This is where the instructions diverge from [Zama's instructions](https://docs.zama.ai/protocol/solidity-guides/smart-contract/configure).